trimble-oss/website-modus.trimble.com/content/components/web/utility-panel/styles.md

 **Placement**

 - The utility panel is the top most element.
-- The utility panel is always on the opposite side of the screen than the [Side Navigation](/components/web/side-navigation/).
+- The utility panel is usually on the opposite side of the screen than the [Side Navigation](/components/web/side-navigation/), but can be also attached to the bottom.
 - The footer is displayed below the side navigation menu.
-- TBD WHEN PANEL FROM ELSEWHERE THAN THE SIDE?

 **Shadows**